 A comparison of quality of life and ways to measure development between LEDCs and MEDCs.
-An examination of cores and peripheries.
+An examination of cores and peripheries within cities, regions and countries.
 A study of slum housing in LEDC cities.
 To discuss appropriate technology or other forms of aid, bottom-up and top-down development.
 The issues of free trade, fair trade and debt repayments.
 Gender matters in development.

 Lent Term – The Geography of hazards, disasters, crime and drugs

-Disaster preparedness for tropical cyclones and landslides or avalanches.
-The issues for who and potential pandemics of diseases.
+Disaster preparedness for landslides or avalanches.
 The geography of war, and issues of maritime or land boundaries and disputes e.g. Spratly Islands in South China Sea.
-Chernobyl nuclear accident, BP oil spill in Gulf of Mexico, Bhopal and Union Carbide chemical accident, Bangladeshi textile factory collapse.
+Choose either the Chernobyl nuclear accident, BP oil spill in the Gulf of Mexico, Bhopal and Union Carbide chemical accident or the Bangladeshi textile factory collapse.
 The Aral Sea disaster.
 Illegal trade in wildlife, e.g. Ivory trade and hunting of elephants in Kenya.
 The geography and fear of crime in cities.
 Heroin trade in South East and Central Asia or cocaine trade in Central and South America.

 Summer Term – Urbanisation and World cities